 What Is a Savings Account?

-Banks usually pay a higher interest rate on savings accounts than on checking accounts that typically pay no interest at all, meaning you can earn extra money for keeping your funds in them.
+Banks usually pay a higher interest rate on savings accounts than on checking accounts, which typically pay no interest at all, meaning you can earn extra money for keeping your funds in them.

 “If you have extra cash and you’re not comfortable investing it, a savings account can be a great way to earn a little bit of a return, or yield,” says Sri Reddy, senior vice president of retirement and income solutions at Principal Financial Group in Des Moines, Iowa.

 Additionally, savings accounts are FDIC-insured, which guarantees your balance up to $250,000 per bank in the unlikely event it goes out of business.

 Savings accounts strike just the right balance of liquidity – less accessible than your checking account but much more available than certificates of deposit (CDs), savings bonds, or other investment accounts.

 What really sets a savings account apart, especially for holding emergency funds, is that you can access the money immediately if needed.

 When choosing what type of savings account to open, Reddy recommends figuring out what features and how much accessibility you need to feel comfortable.
 Your decision likely will come down to choosing between a traditional savings account at a physical legacy bank and a high-yield savings account at an online bank.

 - Will the account provide a debit card you can access savings from?
 Most savings accounts do not offer debit cards, but some may give the option for ATM cards.